azisaba/Yomiage.js/README.md

 # Yomiage.js

 This is Discord bot program.
-It make it possible to read a message sent by user in Voice Channel instead User.
+It makes it possible to read a message sent by user in Voice Channel instead User.

 You can use with docker-compose.
 A docker-compose.yml is located in [example](example) directory.
 You need to change volume path for saving dictionary data.

 ## Install with docker-compose

-coming soon...
+1. make data folder ,and put config.yml and google.json(google cloud auth key)

-## install without docker-compose
+2. copy example-docker-compose.yml to docker-compose.yml.

-coming soon...
+3. run ``docker-compose up -d``

 ## Develop